Changing a file extension.

 Windows users

-Using the same examples as we did earlier, assuming the file is named myfile.txt, we will rename it to myfile.doc.
+Assuming the file is named myfile.txt, we rename it to myfile.doc.

-- Type .doc (it is important to have the dot).
+4. Type .doc (it is important to have the dot to separate the file name and file extension).

 Renaming multiple file extensions

-If you wish to rename or change the file extensions of multiple files we recommend you enter MS-DOS from Windows and use the above MS-DOS steps.
+To rename or change the file extensions of multiple files, we recommend you enter the Windows command line and follow the steps below.

 MS-DOS and Windows command line users

-Change the directory to the location of where the file is located.
-In our below example we will rename the file myfile.txt to myfile.doc.
+Change the directory to where the file is located.
+In our example below, we rename the file myfile.txt to myfile.doc.

 move myfile.txt myfile.doc